xc-jp/purescript-protobuf/README.md

 ### PureScript Imports

-The generated Purescript code will usually have module imports which cause the `purs` compiler to emit redundant import warnings.
+The generated PureScript code will usually have module imports which cause the `purs` compiler to emit redundant import warnings.
 Sorry.
 If this causes trouble then the imports can be fixed automatically in a precompiling pass with the command-line tool